Sortie

 Research foundation

-• Cross-family triad validated — ReConcile (2024) showed models from different labs catch errors that same-family ensembles miss
+• Cross-family triad validated.
+ReConcile (2024) showed models from different labs catch errors that same-family ensembles miss

-• Collaborative debrief over competitive debate — ColMAD (2024) found structured collaboration outperforms adversarial debate for factual accuracy
+• Collaborative debrief over competitive debate.
+ColMAD (2024) found structured collaboration outperforms adversarial debate for factual accuracy

-• Convergence threshold of 2 — empirical evidence shows 2-model agreement captures 73%→94% of real issues; 3-model adds only marginal gain (94%→96%)
+• Convergence threshold of 2.
+Empirical evidence shows two-model agreement captures most real issues, with a third model adding only marginal gain

-• Divergent findings as advisory — Free-MAD (2024) established that single-model findings are informative but unreliable as blocking criteria
+• Divergent findings as advisory.
+Free-MAD (2024) established that single-model findings are informative but unreliable as blocking criteria

 Full survey: landscape.md · research.md